On the Degrees-of-Freedom of the K-user Distributed Broadcast Channel: System Model

 \subsection{Distributed CSIT Model}

-The D-CSIT setting differs from the conventional centralized one in that each TX receives a possibly different (global) CSI based on which it designs its own transmission parameters without any additional communication to the other TXs.
-Specifically, TX~$j$ receives the imperfect multi-user channel estimate~$\hat{\bH}^{(j)}=[\hat{\bh}_1^{(j)},\ldots,\hat{\bh}^{(j)}_K]^{\He} \in \mathbb{C}^{K\times K}$ where $(\hat{\bh}^{(j)}_i)^{\He}$ refers to the estimate of the channel from all TXs to user~$i$, at TX~$j$.
-TX~$j$ then designs its transmit coefficients solely as a function of~$\hat{\bH}^{(j)}$ and the statistics of the channel. \begin{remark} It is critical to this work to understand well how the \emph{distributed} CSIT setting differs from (embeds) the many different \emph{heterogeneous} CSIT configurations studied in the literature.
-Indeed, an heterogeneous CSIT configuration typically refers to a \emph{centralized} CSIT configuration (i.e., with a common channel estimate at all TXs), where each element of the channel is known with a different quality owing to specific feedback mechanisms.
-In contrast, the distributed setting considered here has as many different channel estimates as there are TXs (where each TX does not have access to the CSIT knowledge at the other TXs), and where different channel coefficients may also be represented with unequal quality (as in heterogeneous case). \end{remark}
+The Distributed CSIT (D-CSIT) setting differs from the conventional centralized one in that each TX receives a possibly different multi-user CSI, based on which it designs its own transmission parameters without any additional communication with the other TXs.
+Specifically, TX~$j$ receives the imperfect multi-user channel estimate~$\hat{\bH}^{(j)}=[\hat{\bh}_1^{(j)},\ldots,\hat{\bh}^{(j)}_K]^{\He} \in \mathbb{C}^{K\times K}$ where $(\hat{\bh}^{(j)}_i)^{\He}$ refers to the estimate at TX~$j$ of the channel from all TXs towards RX~$i$.
+TX~$j$ then designs its transmit coefficients solely as a function of~$\hat{\bH}^{(j)}$ and the statistics of the channel.
+This scenario can be seen as a multi-agent cooperative decision with common goal, where each node knows the structure of the system but not the information that the others own\cite{Radner1962}.

+\begin{remark} It is critical to this work to understand well how the \emph{Distributed} CSIT setting differs from the many different \emph{heterogeneous} CSIT configurations studied in the literature.
+Indeed, a heterogeneous CSIT configuration typically refers to a \emph{centralized} CSIT setting (i.e., with a channel estimate common to all TXs), where each element of the channel is known with a different quality owing to specific feedback mechanisms \cite{Lin2018_hybrid,Lashgari2016,Davoodi2018_ICC,Piovano2016}.
+In contrast, the distributed setting considered here has as many different channel estimates as TXs, and each TX does not have access to the CSIT knowledge at the other TXs. \end{remark}